 It’s a place that’s filled with plenty of history, good food and fun activities to get yourself into, making it the perfect city break from London and the other bigger cities of the UK.

-What to Do in York
+What to Do During a Weekend in York

 Let’s start with a few things you can get up to during your time in the city.
 Fun fact – I’d planned to do almost all of these and encountered barriers at every turn.
 Missing the start of a ghost tour, pubs being too full (travesty), the River Ouse flooding.